-If you have a brand to promote and target audience to reach beyond a 15 year old on Snapchat duking it out with his posse, video is still the best tool to get beyond the noise of everything else on social media.
+If you have a brand to promote and target audience to reach, beyond a 15 year old Snapchat user duking it out with his posse, video is still the best tool to get beyond the noise of everything else on social media.

 A few general pointers to heed:

-- You want to make sure your target audience hangs where you post
+- Make sure your target audience hangs out where you post

-- Make sure you hit the right tone for your business and the social media outlet you’re using
+- Make sure you hit the right tone for both your business and the social media outlet that you’re using

-(In the past few months live video has been all the rage and I blogged about it in July, but for today we stay on pre-produced videos for social media.)
+(In the past few months live video has been all the rage and I blogged about it in July, but for today we will stay on the topic of pre-produced videos for social media.)

-So, other than your website, where do you post, host, embed (that’s next month’s topic by the way), your videos?
+So, other than your website, where do you post, host and embed (that’s next month’s topic by the way), your videos?

 The granddaddy of video and social media is of course YouTube, especially for business.
-And although YouTube is still the biggest player in video, it’s definitely on a downward trend and it’s getting a run for its money from Facebook.
-But for now it’s definitely a place to upload your video.
+And although YouTube is still the biggest player in video, it’s definitely on a downward trend and getting a run for its money from Facebook.
+But for now, it’s definitely a smart place to upload your video.

 - YouTube is the 2nd greatest search engine after Google

 - Many websites and 3rd party video players work easiest with YouTube hosed videos